afdroid/pinterest/README.md

 # Pinterest

-This a web aplication similar to pinterst
+This an web application similar to pinterst